Generators of the cohomology ring, after Newstead

 \section{Abstract}

-In \cite{new1}, Newstead gave the generators of the cohomology ring of the moduli space of rank $2$ semi-stable, torsion-free sheaves with fixed odd degree determinant over a smooth, projective curve.
-In this article, we generalize this result to the case when the underlying curve is irreducible, nodal.
-We show that these generators (of the cohomology ring in the nodal curve case) arise naturally as degeneration of Newstead's generators in the smooth curve case.
+The moduli space of rank $2$ stable, locally-free sheaves with fixed odd degree determinant over a smooth, projective curve is a classical object.
+In the early 1970s, Newstead gave the generators of the cohomology ring of this moduli space.
+There are generalizations of this result to higher rank, but nothing is known for the case when the underlying curve is singular.
+In this article, we generalize Newstead's result to the case when the underlying curve is irreducible, nodal.
+We show that the generators of the cohomology ring in the nodal curve case arise naturally as degeneration of Newstead's generators in the smooth curve case.